-My idea of the small country of Luxembourg was something like this: a country three miles long, three miles wide, with a church, a castle, and four trees.
-But first, it was their capital city, Luxembourg City, with its viaducts, cliffs and old town alleys that knocked us off our visionary pedestal, and now we fall again as we view the spectacular natural landscape.
+My idea of the small country of Luxembourg was something like this: just a country three miles long, three miles wide, with a church, a castle, and four trees.
+But first, it was their capital city, Luxembourg City, with its viaducts, cliffs and old town alleys that knocked us off our socks, and now we are in awe again as we explore the spectacular landscape and hiking trails.

-After I sent my dad an email in the evening with photos of our hikes, he replies: “Is that in the USA, or what?”
+After I sent my dad an email in the evening with photos of our hikes, he replies: “Is that in a National Park in the USA, or what?”

-Because when we arrive in the popular hiking region Mullerthal, there is nothing with just four trees.
-So yes, they have four trees.
-But they are inside a huge forest, in which is hidden watery springs discharging turquoise water from limestone rocks, rocky gorges into which you can descend on iron ladders, ferns that dangle like vines from slopes, and bridges that lead through magical river valleys made of stone labyrinths.
+When we arrive in the popular hiking region Mullerthal, there is soo much more than "just four trees".
+Yes sure, they also have four trees.
+But they are inside a huge forest, in which are hidden watery springs discharging turquoise water from limestone rocks, rocky gorges into which you can descend on iron ladders, ferns that dangle like vines from slopes, and bridges that lead through magical river valleys into stone labyrinths.

 The Mullerthal is only about six miles from the German border and 22 miles from Trier, Germany’s oldest city.
-Even the ermine living in the field across the street from my home would have to travel only about 125 miles to get there.
-Like CCR’s song, “Around the Bend,” how can be this?
-Sometimes you fly to Japan in the early mist to explore the world, and yet you do not realize that just a few kilometers from home lies an absolute fairytale-magic country.
+It is also only 150 miles from where I live - and I have never been here!
+How can this be?
+Sometimes you head to Japan to explore the world, and yet you do not realize that just a few miles from home lies an absolute fairytale-magic place.
+Come and hike with us!
 I will take you to a weeping rock, a three-jet waterfall, and to a dark robber's cave near Hell.

 "Mhm!"I say less-than-enthusiastically, because in front of me a truck is rumbling along at four miles an hour, while a BMW behind me seems to want to take a close-up photo of my trunk.
 Finally, our car gracefully rolls into a muddy parking lot.
-I would like to tell my boyfriend that we are now looking at a lime tuff source, but I have no idea what that means in German, let alone in English.
+I would like to tell my boyfriend that we are now looking at a lime tuff source, but my native language is German and until I had to look this word up for this article I had no idea what the English word for it was.

-But then it doesn't matter, because early morning rays of the sun begin to break through the thin tree trunks at the top of the slope and bathe the big, reddish rock in front of us in glistening light.
+But suddenly scientific names don't matter much anymore, because beautiful early morning rays of the sun begin to break through the thin tree trunks at the top of the slope and bathe the big, reddish rock in front of us in glistening light.
+What a sight!
 Water drips many feet over bright green clumps of moss covering an entire 20-foot rock face, into a turquoise pond below.
-I last saw something like this at the Plitvice Lakes in Croatia.
-Excitedly, I run back and forth across the small bridge that traverses the pond, while I wave my arms and camera around like a cop in a traffic jam.
+I last saw something like this at the Plitvice Lakes National Park in Croatia.
+Excitedly, I run back and forth across the small bridge that traverses the pond, while I wave my arms and camera around like a crazy small chicken.

 Honestly: If you stand down there in the shadow of the historic bridge, while the river shoots white, foaming water into the light blue pond (shooting pool—that term now makes sense!) then this description is exactly what you feel here.
 It is a bit like Red Riding Hood is about to sail out on a paper ship behind a stone.

-Some lead into the mysterious crevices of the Mullerthal, which are similar to gorges in Bavaria, others resemble a narrow slot canyon in the USA.
+Some paths lead into the mysterious crevices of the Mullerthal, which are similar to river gorges in Bavaria, others resemble a narrow slot canyon in the USA.

 How many of them are there here?
 Very many.
 And they are tight.
 Very tight.
 While in a sunlight-flooded formation called Eulenburg, we find massive stone stairs, the Knight's Passage a few miles later gets really dark.
-The gorge is so narrow in places that you sometimes rub the walls on both sides with your shoulders (the "you," in this case, is not even 100 pounds and almost breaks her thin arm when throwing a tennis ball).
+The gorge is so narrow in places that you sometimes rub the walls on both sides with your shoulders (the "you," in this case, is only 100 pounds and almost breaks her thin arm when throwing a tennis ball, so you can consider these gorges "very tight").

 But it then gets really exciting in the Kuelscheier—a 300-foot-long, pitch-dark passage in which you are really in deep doo-doo without a flashlight.
-While my boyfriend is still trying to identify carnivorous stumbling blocks in the darkness ahead of me, I shout "Huh!" to see if there is an echo.
+While my boyfriend is still trying to identify carnivorous rocks in the darkness ahead of me, I shout "Huh!" to see if there is an echo.
 There is one.
-Like in a basement dungeon.
+Like in a dungeon.

 For people with claustrophobia, these crevices can be a real challenge.
 Even I had to take a short breath when I could only see the vertical, shoulder-width rock walls in front of and behind me for over 160 feet.
-Now laughing about "four trees in Luxembourg" and suchlike.
+Now laughing about "just four trees in Luxembourg" and suchlike.

-While we take a break, we play with the map app, maps.me, where we find symbols denoting even more crevices and caves.
+While we take a break, we play with the app Organic Maps, where we find symbols denoting even more crevices and caves.
 I click on them and translate their names: "Death Chamber," "Island of the Devil," and "Hell".

 "Woah, we have to go there!" says my boyfriend.
 We fly through yet another stone labyrinth, get back to the car, and zoom off.

-In a bit of drizzle, and with gloomy clouds overhead, we hike over several steel suspension bridges and then into a rock cauldron shortly afterwards.
-Tens of feet of high sandstone monoliths tower above us as we cautiously step deeper down old, green stone steps, covered with dripping water and moldy autumn leaves.
+In a bit of drizzle, and with gloomy clouds overhead, we hike over several steel suspension bridges and then into a rock cauldron.
+Tens of feet of high sandstone monoliths tower above us as we cautiously step deeper down old, green stone steps, covered with dripping water and rotting autumn leaves.
 There is no one here but us.
 First, we venture into the "Hell" – a 180-foot-long, very narrow cave that comes to a dead end around a corner.
-What if another hellfire suddenly began to flare up now?
-Do not even think about it!
+What if a hellfire suddenly began to flare up now?
+No, no do not even think about it!

-I do not particularly like ladders when it is light, let alone when plunging into an inkwell.
+I do not particularly like ladders, even when it is light, let alone when plunging into an inkwell.
 Accordingly, I climb down the thin, iron steps like a jellyfish.
-Taking the outside path to get the other side, however, is NOT an option.
-Anyone who takes the outside walk around life has never really lived.
+Taking the easy outside path to get the other side, however, is not an option.
+Anyone who takes the outside walk around life has never lived intensly.

 After two great days full of hikes in the Mullerthal we make our way back to Germany.
-I can say from the bottom of my heart: If you are ever in Germany, try to go to Luxemburg as well.
-It is not so far away and definitely has more than four trees—“around the bend”!
+I can say from the bottom of my heart: If you are ever in Germany or France, try to go to Luxemburg as well.
+It is not that far away and definitely has definitely more than four trees!

 Find more about our day in the capital Luxembourg City in m article Luxembourg: Small Capital – Great Wonders.